This blog may contain affiliate links. Read our disclosure policy for more info.

 - Hotel Las Torres Patagonia – Located at the base of the Las Torres hiking trail, this is the most popular place to stay in the national park.
 It books up months in advance and doesn’t have the greatest reviews.
 But if the location is key, then the $467 USD price tag is worth it.

 - Explora Patagonia – All Inclusive – This place is unreal!
-Honestly, if you have the budget for the minimum 3 nights that costs $10,000 USD (two people) for an all-inclusive stay, then go check it out for yourself.
+Honestly, if you have the budget for the minimum 3 nights that cost $10,000 USD (two people) for an all-inclusive stay, then go check it out for yourself.
 It’s literally a dream of mine to stay here one day!

 17. Swim with Sea Lions in Puerto Madryn

 Sea Lions are curious animals and off the coast of Puerto Madryn, you can enjoy the freezing cold, crystal-clear waters of the Golfo Nuevo with them.
+This snorkeling with sea lions tour is a once-in-a-lifetime opportunity, so it’s an easy addition to your agenda in my book!

 Here the sea lion colony is especially friendly and enjoys swimming with people as they play after their morning feed.
 The lady at the booking office even said that they are the friendliest in the world.
 Not sure how true that is though!